faster-cpython/benchmarking-public/results/bm-20230804-3.13.0a0-3994224/bm-20230804-pythonperf2-x86_64-faster%2dcpython-gc_scan_roots-3.13.0a0-3994224-vs-base.md

 | Geometric mean          | (ref)                                                                       | 1.00x slower                                                                   |

 Benchmark hidden because not significant (21): richards, chaos, pycparser, xml_etree_process, pathlib, generators, typing_runtime_protocols, unpack_sequence, pickle, dask, fannkuch, sqlglot_transpile, comprehensions, mako, logging_format, tomli_loads, richards_super, scimark_sparse_mat_mult, deltablue, bench_mp_pool, tornado_http

+# HPT report

+- Reliability score: 70.49% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x